A classification system for social sector initiatives and entities

 There are many reasons why any funder, not-for-profit sector peak or social change organisation should consider using CLASSIE:

 - Latest practice: CLASSIE represents the very latest in thinking on how to describe and classify social sector organisations and initiatives.
+It is being updated constantly in response to feedback from users.

 - The power of the crowd: Why develop your own set of classifications when all the hard work has been done for you by others?
 As we always say, "none of us is as smart as all of us".